LostArtefacts/TRX/docs/trx/MIGRATING.md

    options being `never`, `always` and `on-completion`.
 Update the gameflow if this setting is enforced.

+4. **Update O_SPARKS_GFX sprites**
+   The `O_SPARKS_GFX` sprites from TR3 were combined with TR4.
+Download the TR3X
+   assets file from https://lostartefacts.dev/pub/tr3-assets.zip, or use the shipped `sparks_gfx.bin` injection.

 ### Version 1.7 to 1.8

 1. **Update Assault Course Lua stats access**: